It is the first female dominant superhero film in twelve years since Elektra (2005).

 Patty Jenkins is the first woman to direct a superhero film with a female protagonist.

-Kate Beckinsale, Sandra Bullock, Mischa Barton, Rachel Bilson, Sarah Michelle Gellar, Jessica Biel, Eva Green, Christina Hendricks and Kristen Stewart were considered to play the lead role throughout the years.
+Kate Beckinsale, Sandra Bullock, Mischa Barton, Rachel Bilson, Sarah Michelle Gellar, Jessica Biel, Eva Green, Christina Hendricks Kristen Stewart, Olga Kurylenko and Elodie Yung were considered to play the role of Wonder Woman throughout the years.

 Liam Hemsworth and Alexander Skarsgård were considered for the role of Steve Trevor.
 Liam Hemsworth's brother, Chris Hemsworth, and Alexander Skarsgård's father, Stellan Skarsgård, are part of Marvel's "Thor" films.

 There were several campaigns and arrangements for the first live-action Wonder Woman Lynda Carter to have a cameo appearance in this film, but they were unable to manage it due to her schedule of singing for cabarets.

 Both Gal Gadot and Connie Nielsen were up for roles in Man of Steel (2013), with Gadot as Faora and Nielsen as Lara.

 Nicolas Winding Refn was interested in directing the film and insisted on Christina Hendricks for Wonder Woman.

 A role was offered to Cate Blanchett, but she turned it down.
 She would take the role of Hela in Thor: Ragnarok (2017).